Iman-mohammad/Iman-mohammad/README.md

 <h1>Hi, I'm Iman 👋 </h1>

 <h2>
- I'm an UX-UI designer who is passionated  about creating different designs that inspier and help people to get geart expeimentation.
+I'm a UX-UI designer who is passionate about creating different designs that inspire and help people to get great experimentation.
 Some technologies and tools I enjoy working with include :
- Skills and tools I used :

  - Adobe Illustrator
  - HTML
  - CSS